Intermodalics/tango_ros/TangoxRos/README.md

 ndk.dir=/opt/android-ndk-r10b
 sdk.dir=/opt/android-sdk-linux

+* Plug an android device to your desktop.

+* Check the TangoCore version of your device (Settings->Apps->Tango Core).
+This app was tested on the Sirius release.

-* Plug an android device to your desktop and press the green arrow in Android Studio to build and install the app on the device.
+* Press the green arrow in Android Studio to build and install the app on the device.

 ### Running the app